-- All of the items in the shops were made more expensive.
+- All of the items in the shops are more expensive.

 - Enemy attacks do more damage.

-- Using attacks did not cost Spirit in the Japanese version of the game, meaning that you could use any of the weapons as much as you wanted.
+- Using attacks costs Spirit.
+This was not the case in the Japanese version, meaning that you could use any of the weapons as much as you wanted.

-- In the Japanese version you could not drain Spirit from enemies by using a same-attribute attack; it would simply lower their Spirit.
+- Okay, one positive change: you can drain Spirit from enemies by using a same-attribute attack.
+In the Japanese version, using a same-attribute attack would simply lower the enemy's Spirit.